doctor-uz/Handlebars/README.md

 In the example above, if the object that is passed to the template has no `authors` property, an empty string would be returned.

-## Exercise

-Create a page on which you transform <a href="authors.json">this JSON</a> into HTML using Handlebars.
-You can lay out the page any way you wish, but all of the data about each author should be shown.
-There is no need to make an ajax request to get this data.
-You can just cut and paste it into your code and store it in a variable.

-## Bonus Exercise

-Modify your <a href="wk3_spotify_search">Spotify project</a> to use Handlebars to generate the HTML for your search results.